lucasalvarezlacasa/AzureResourceHealthAPI/README.md

 Before using it, go to **SubscriptionHelper.cs** and complete the necessary variables in there:

 1) tenantId: this is the tenant id for your organization.
 To retrieve it:
+- Click on Azure Active Directory.
+- Select Properties.
-i) Click on Azure Active Directory. ii) Select Properties. iii) Copy the value that appears below Directory ID.
+- Copy the value that appears below Directory ID.

 //img1

 2) appId and appKey: to obtain these values, you will need to register a new application in the Azure portal and give the corresponding permissions to it.
-i) Click on Azure Active Directory. ii) Click on App Registrations and then New application registration. iii) Choose a name for your app, select Web app / API as the application type (since this is a console app) and finally complete the Sign-on URL (you can use https://localhost for this one, since it's not relevant at all).
+- Click on Azure Active Directory.
+- Click on App Registrations and then New application registration.
+- Choose a name for your app, select Web app / API as the application type (since this is a console app) and finally complete the Sign-on URL (you can use https://localhost for this one, since it's not relevant at all).
 Then hit on Create.

 // img2

-iv) Now that the application is created, you can automatically obtain the first value that we needed: appId.
+- Now that the application is created, you can automatically obtain the first value that we needed: appId.
 Just click on it and you will find the value on the top right corner.

 // img 3

-v) Now we need to generate the secret for the application, this is, the appKey.
+- Now we need to generate the secret for the application, this is, the appKey.
 For this, click on Keys and generate a new one.
 You can select Never Expires as the duration for it.
 After saving it, you will have one opportunity in order to copy the secret key, since it won't be displayed after that anymore.

 // img 4